How an unlikely kinship between two offensive linemen has helped solidify WSU’s Air Raid for years

 Two worlds meet

-Ryan wears his hair in a bleached mullet and he rocked a pair of black shades to Pac-12 Media Day – an indoor event – while representing the Cougars in Hollywood.
-He donned bright pink cleats at WSU’s first fall practice.
+Ryan wears his hair in a bleached mullet and he rocked a pair of black shades to Pac-12 Media Day — an indoor event — while representing the Cougars in Hollywood.
+He donned bright-pink cleats at WSU’s first fall practice.
 On game day, he likes to smear eye black all over the portions of his face that aren’t covered by brown hair.

 Each fashion statement is too loud for Mauigoa’s taste and so is Ryan himself.
 But then again, that is the beauty of their friendship.